maciejg-git/vue-litewind/README.md

 # Vue-wind

-Components collection for Vue 3 applications.
+Component collection for Vue 3 applications.

 Vue-wind uses **Tailwindc CSS** as CSS framework and **popper.js** (included) for positioning.